woocommerce/woocommerce-blocks/docs/internal-developers/testing/smoke-testing.md

 </details>

-### 3. Add the Cart and Checkout block to the relevant WooCommerce pages.
+### 3. Add the Cart and Checkout block to the relevant WooCommerce pages

 ## Editor Tests